-- On-Campus - o Undergraduate and graduate students must be currently enrolled for at least one credit hour. - Off-Campus/Online - o Undergraduate and graduate students must purchase an "inactive student" membership.
+- On-Campus - o Undergraduate and graduate students must be currently enrolled for at least six credit hours. - o If enrolled for less than six credit hours, the student must purchase an inactive student membership. - Off-Campus/Online - o Undergraduate and graduate students must purchase an "inactive student" membership.